Pont de Neuilly station: History

 The station was opened on 29 April 1937 as the western terminus of line 1 from Château de Vincennes, replacing the original terminus at Porte Maillot.
 It owes its name to its relative proximity to the Neuilly bridge, linking Neuilly-sur-Seine on the right bank of the Seine to the communes of Courbevoie and Puteaux on the left bank, in line with the historic Parisian axis.
 The station was named Pont de Neuilly - Avenue de Madrid from 1940 to 1950 to highlight its location at the intersection of the Avenue de Madrid, which takes its name from the capital of Spain.

 The station was modernized after 1988 by the adoption of the decorative style Ouï-dire on the platforms, green in this case.

 On 1 April 1992, it became a transit station with the inauguration of the extension to Grande Arche de la Défense (now La Défense).
-This extension required the complete takeover of the rear station in order to allow the passage of the line on the Pont de Neuillyy, the basement constrained at that time by the presence of the tunnel of RER A line, built during the 1960s.
+This extension required the complete takeover of the rear station in order to allow the passage of the line on the Pont d Neuillyy, the basement constrained at that time by the presence of the tunnel of RER A line, built during the 1960s.

 As part of the automation of line 1, the platforms were raised to accommodate platform screen doors, installed between mid-June and mid-July 2009, making this station the second on the line to benefit from these doors after Bérault.

 In 2019, according to RATP estimates, 6,902,027 passengers entered this station, which places it in the 41st position of metro stations for its usage out of 302.
 In the same year, the docks lost their asphalt pavement to dark tiles.

 In 2020, with the Covid-19 crisis, 3,678,074 passengers entered this station, which places it in the 36th position of metro stations for its usage.

 In 2021, attendance gradually increases, with 4,822,599 passengers entering this station which places it in the 41st position of metro stations for its usage.